 Listen to Highway Advisory Radio for the latest updates on accidents and heavily trafficked areas.
 That way, you’ll always be up to date on what’s going on where, and will hopefully be able to avoid most rush hour catastrophes.

-Atoka Chase Lane – An upscale community well-known for its captivating estates and multi-acre lots.
+Atoka Chase is an upscale community well-known for its captivating estates and multi-acre lots.
 There’s plenty of opportunity for quiet country home living at Atoka Chase, but also plenty to do.
 Only a ten minute drive to historic Middleburg, your world is open to everything that Middleburg offers.

-The National Sporting Library and Museum has numerous events and exhibits open to the public.
+The NSLM has numerous events and exhibits open to the public.
 If you live for horses, books, and foxhunting, this is the place for you.
 The research library was built in 1999 and is open for free public use.
 There’s also a fantastic art museum that seeks to bring horses alive through art and literature.
 It’s Virginia’s destination for everything equestrian.

-Best Thai Kitchen – No wonder the food’s so good!
-Sweet family owners of Best Thai Kitchen bring their skills all the way from Thailand.
+No wonder the food’s so good!
+The sweet family owners of Best Thai Kitchen bring their skills all the way from Thailand.
 We recommend the panang curry or the fantastic house special, their pad Thai.
 They truly live up to their name as one of the best.